Skip to main content

 Action: display an age-appropriate message and prevent access.

 The user's age requires Verifiable Parental Consent (VPC).
 A challenge is created for a trusted adult to approve.
+Once the challenge is approved, a session is created with the granted permissions.

 {